“a special place where we play, learn and grow together”

 Please dress your child in comfortable clothing for play at Playgroup.
 Some children and parents become distressed when good clothes get messy, so please bear this in mind when dressing your child.

 Soft shoes/slippers are required for indoor play, but please leave coats, outdoor shoes etc, on the coat rack in case we go outside.
 We have a policy that whenever possible, staff will take the children outside.
-Please make sure your child brings adequate clothing for all weathers.
+Please make sure your child brings adequate clothing for all weather.

 Using a small proportion of the fees, we aim to provide a snack with a drink each morning.
 We have a healthy eating policy.
 Sometimes we shall include foods which are unfamiliar to the children.
 If your child has any food intolerances or allergies, please inform staff.